Music & Media Scene

 An under-appreciated film bio about Alan Freed with McIntire in the lead.

 Newman was a member of the original Saturday Night Live cast and Chartoff was a cast member of Fridays, an ABC show that was actually a lot more creative than SNL.
 Richard Perry is the famous record producer of Rod Stewart, Carly Simon and Ringo Starr.
-Cameron Crowe is the Rolling Stone writer whose story was featured in Almost Famous.
+Cameron Crowe, who has a cameo as a delivery boy, is the Rolling Stone writer whose story was featured in Almost Famous.

 Directed by John A. Alonzo.
 Written by Ezra Sachs.